 Christmas is a month away.
 “Black Friday” and “Cyber Monday” are this week (we have names for days devoted to possession-gathering!!!).
 How might our Christmas look if we placed love of God at the center of everything we did this year?
 Not a divided loyalty, not “let’s shoehorn some Jesus stuff in so we have our bases covered.”
 What would it look like if we dropped the focus on possessions completely, and replaced it with a celebration of our lives and our family in Christ?

-Because I see how the world celebrates Christmas, and it doesn’t look like the love of Christ to me, it looks like the love of possessions.
-Unsurprisingly, most of the holiday season fails to strike people with the joy of grace in God, it seems to be the cause of a lot of stress and anxiety.
+I make this call because I see how the world celebrates Christmas.
+It doesn’t look like the love of Christ to me, it looks like the love of possessions.
+Unsurprisingly, most of the holiday season thus fails to strike people with the joy of grace in God, causing a lot of stress and anxiety instead.

 We may fear that taking the focus away from possessions during Christmas will disappoint our family members, especially our children.
 Perhaps it would disappoint them even more than taking the focus away from God would.
 If so, what have we taught them, what of the joy of faith and family and friends have we really shared with them, and how will we fix it later if not now?